Argaadya/airbnb_powerbi/README.md

 ### Data Preprocessing

-The following are summary of processing the raw data into more proper format before entering the Power BI:
+The following are summary of processing the raw data into more proper format before entering the Power BI.
+The full script of the data preprocessing can be viewed on [data_cleansing.ipynb](https://github.com/Argaadya/airbnb_powerbi/blob/main/data_cleansing.ipynb)

 * listing